Years ago, before I was reading tarot professionally, I used to do a lot of tarot parties for friends to get practice.

 This is a big learning curve that every tarot reader eventually faces.

-And it’s an important one to sit with.
-Since that party, I’ve gone on to read for over 3,000 people and counting.
+And it’s an important one to sit with, especially if you want to read for others one day.